the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `EOA` - Externally Owned Account; in general, there are two types of accounts: externally owned accounts, controlled by private keys, and contract accounts, controlled by their contract code

 `events` - allow logging to the Ethereum blockchain; Use cases for events are: Listening for events and updating user interface; cheap form of storage

 `EVM` - Ethereum is a stack based architecture, single threaded.

 `fallback` - special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send

 `flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners

+`flash-swap` - all trades must occur during single transaction: opportunity for arbitragers

 `flooding` - [routing](https://en.wikipedia.org/wiki/Flooding_%28computer_networking%29)